wix/cli-app-templates/chart-widget/README.md

 ### Modify the site widget

 The site widget is defined in a `CustomElement` React component.
 The `element.tsx` file serves as the entry point for the custom element component that will be rendered on the user's site.
 Alter the component to fit your needs.
-For example, you can change the component’s appearance and options, such as adding support for another type of chart.
+For example, you can change the component's appearance and options, such as adding support for another type of chart.

 **Development entry point**: [`template/src/site/widgets/custom-elements/chart-widget/element.tsx`](template/src/site/widgets/custom-elements/chart-widget/element.tsx)